 - Live together in Texas as husband and wife

 - Hold themselves out to others in Texas as husband and wife

 What is Community Property?

-One of the things I try and do in all my consults with potential clients is to educate them what it means for Texas to be a community property state.
+One of the things I try and do in all my consults with potential clients is to educate them on what it means for Texas to be a community property state.

-On its most basic level, the general rule regarding community property is that anything you have accumulated from the minute you are married until the minute you are divorce is 100% yours and 100% your spouse’s.
+On its most basic level, the general rule regarding community property is that anything you have accumulated from the minute you are married until the minute you are divorced is 100% yours and 100% your spouse's.
 I generally will draw a circle and write 100% in that circle.

 Whose Name is on Something Means Nothing When it is Community Property

 People hear me say that, but they generally do not exactly understand.
 To help them further understand, I will then write things in the circle such as:

 - Bank accounts in your Name